A248/DazzleConf/docs/Annotations.md

 # Annotations

-DazzleConf supports several annotations on configuration entries.
+DazzleConf supports several annotations on configuration entries and a couple on configuration interfaces.

 ## Entry Attributes